erf-model/ERF/Docs/sphinx_doc/theory/WindFarmModels.rst

     // format or x-y format? lat_lon or x_y
     erf.windfarm_loc_type = "lat_lon"

-    // If using lat_lon, then the latitude and longitude of
+    // If using lat_lon, then the shift of the bounding box of the wind farm
-    // the lower bottom corner of the domain has to be specified
-    // The following means 35 deg N, 100 deg W (note the negative sign) erf.latitude_lo      =   35.0
+    // from the x and y axes should be given.
+This is to avoid boundary
+    // effects from the inflow boundaries.
+For example for 2 km shift from the
+    // x and y axes, it should be
+    erf.windfarm_x_shift     = 2000.0
-    erf.longitude_lo     = -100.0
+    erf.windfarm_y_shift     = 2000.0

     // Table having the wind turbine locations erf.windfarm_loc_table = "windturbines_1WT.txt"